forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 If you are having any trouble starting in the warm weather, forget it when there is a cold snap.
 You will be dead in the water.
 Do yourself a favor and go ahead and replace both batteries.
 You can't expect 9 or 10-year-old batteries to do the job.
 Go ahead and bite the bullet and get new batteries.

-For our friends in the extreme cold you may need to look further.
+For our friends in the extreme cold, you may need to look further.
 In some cases, it will be necessary to buy a **battery with a larger capacity**.
-The other option would to install a battery warmer. these come in two varieties, the "hot plate" warmer that sits under the batteries and cooks them. or the "blanket" warmer which wraps around them keeping them snug as a bug.
+The other option would install a battery warmer. these come in two varieties, the "hot plate" warmer that sits under the batteries and cooks them. or the "blanket" warmer which wraps around them keeping them snug as a bug.

 ## 2. Wait to start your engines

-One thing to remember in cold weather starts is the glow plugs. **_Not all diesels have glow plugs_** If equipped, when you first enter the vehicle, turn the key over to the start position without cranking the truck.
-Your vehicle should have an indicator that notes **wait to start** or has an image like the one in the image below.
+One thing to remember in cold weather starts is the glow plugs. **_Not all diesel engines have glow plugs_** If equipped, when you first enter the vehicle, turn the key over to the start position without cranking the truck.
+Your vehicle should have an indicator that notes **wait to start** or have an image like the one in the image below.

 ![glow](./glow.jpg)